25+ Incredible Things to Do in Arlington VA for All Ages

 If you are looking to learn about the area and its residents, and especially if you have kids, then you can’t do better than the library’s free classes and events, from story time and crafts to author visits and art exhibitions.

-Central Library’s grounds feature a Center for Local History, a vast selection of books, comics and movies with a wide-ranging kids section, sports fields, and a community garden with public rental available for gardening and lawn care tools.
+Central Library’s grounds feature a Center for Local History, a vast selection of books, comics, and movies with a wide-ranging kids section, sports fields, and a community garden with public rental available for gardening and lawn care tools.

 credit David Hills